Show All Answers

 Access the Hospitality Fee Submission Form (PDF).

-In addition to our Hospitality Tax and Fee, the State of South Carolina imposes a:
+In addition to our Hospitality Fee, the State of South Carolina imposes a:

 Swim clinics are currently being held Saturday evenings at 5:30 pm at the North Myrtle Beach Aquatic and Fitness Center through April 23rd.
 Swim clinics are free to potential Ocean Rescue Lifeguards.